 The results of this meeting included four proposals: the establishment of two new committees, Technology and Membership; membership expansion and replacement procedures; and a call for an annual dues increase.
 These proposals were presented to the Membership for consideration, deliberation, and final vote at the 2001 Summit meeting by the entire LACN membership.
 The Bylaws and proposals were passed and the proposals were incorporated into the Bylaws.

 Further development of LACN took place in 2004, by incorporating the organization as a membership-based Michigan nonprofit corporation, with the Executive Committee also serving as the Board of Directors of the corporation, and a Chairperson of the Executive Committee also serving as President.
 The first chairperson of the executive committee was elected at the 2005 annual Summit meeting.

 In 2008, the consortium voted to hire an Operations Manager to run the day to day functions of the organization and provide support for the Executive Committee in completing the projects developed at Summit each year.
 And in 2010 the group met to consider the relevancy of its mission and develop a new strategic plan for the future of the organization.

-Today, LACN is a consortium of 39 highly-selective liberal arts colleges from across the U.S. All member schools continue to meet at an annual Summit in June of each year and the executive committee which consists of chairs of each committee and the Secretary, Treasurer, and Executive Chair meet each December to advance the goals of the consortia.
+Today, LACN is a consortium of 40 highly-selective liberal arts colleges and universities from across the U.S. All member schools continue to meet at an annual Summit in June of each year and the executive committee which consists of chairs of each committee and the Secretary, Treasurer, and Executive Chair meet each December to advance the goals of the consortia.